sarveshp1710/RAG-Chatbot/Readme.md

 Your web browser should automatically open with the chatbot interface.

+### 6. Usage Instructions

+1. Launch the application using the command above.
+2. Use the sidebar to upload one or more PDF or Word documents.
+3. Click the "Process Documents" button and wait for the processing to complete.
+4. Once processed, the main chat interface will be ready.
+5. Type your questions about the documents into the chat box at the bottom and press Enter.

 ## 🧪 Test Questions

 Here is a set of 10 questions designed to test the chatbot's accuracy and adherence to the rules, based on the `ML Task (1).pdf` document.